 - Habitual domestic violence offender status

 Other possible domestic violence charges include stalking, domestic violence harassment, or domestic violence menacing, domestic violence trespass or burglary, domestic violence obstruction, or any other crime committed in which the defendant and victim are involved in an intimate relationship.
-Each of these additional charges also come with their own penalties and fines.
+Each of these additional charges also comes with its own penalties and fines.
 A domestic violence arrest is nothing to mess around with.

 How Do I Fight Domestic Violence Charges?